Is a Two-Week Notice Required in California?

 California’s At-Will Employment Law Does Not Require 2 Weeks’ Notice

 California is an at-will employment state.
 The at-will rule means that (by default) an employee can leave their job for any reason, and an employer can terminate their employee for almost any reason (though there are a handful of illegal reasons to fire an employee).
 The at-will rule also means that an employee does not have to give two weeks’ notice before quitting.
-In fact, there is no California at-will employment notice period for job separations.
-You can leave your job at any time, even if you depart only seconds after deciding to do so.
+There is no federal law that requires giving 2 weeks’ notice.
+However, it’s a common professional courtesy in many industries.

 When Is a Two-Week Notice Necessary or Best?